dnmfarrell/perltricks-static/content/article/neutralize-shellshock-by-patching-bash-with-perl.md

       "bashfix",
       "old_site"
    ],
+   "description" : "Unsupported Linux version?
+Upgrade Bash now", "categories" : "security",
-   "title" : "Neutralize Shellshock by patching Bash with Perl" }
+   "title" : "Neutralize Shellshock by patching Bash with Perl", "slug" : "118/2014/10/5/Neutralize-Shellshock-by-patching-Bash-with-Perl" }

 The safest way to protect a system from Shellshock is to upgrade to a patched version of Bash.
 However if you're like me, you may find that a hectic Linux distro release [schedule](https://fedoraproject.org/wiki/Fedora_Release_Life_Cycle) has left your current distribution unsupported.
 Rather than run the risk of attack, you can patch Bash yourself.
 Unfortunately some versions of Bash have as many as 52 different [patches](http://ftp.gnu.org/gnu/bash/bash-4.2-patches/) that must be downloaded and applied.
 So I wrote a Perl called [bashfix](https://github.com/sillymoose/bashfix) to automate it.